-Within 20 days after the filing of the grievance statement, these respondents must file six copies of their written responses with the chair of the grievance hearing panel.
-Within 25 days after the filing of the grievance statement, the chair of the grievance hearing panel must distribute the respondents’ responses to the grievant.
+Within twenty (20) days after the filing of the grievance statement, the respondents must file their written responses with the chair of the hearing panel.
+Within twenty-five (25) days after the filing of the grievance statement, the chair of the hearing panel will make the respondents’ responses available to the grievant.

-Within 25 days after the filing of the grievance statement, the chair of the grievance hearing panel must distribute copies of the grievance statement and the respondents’ responses to the remaining members of the grievance hearing panel.
+Within twenty-five (25) days after the filing of the grievance statement, the chair of the hearing panel will make the grievance statement and the respondents’ responses available to the remaining members of the hearing panel.

-Pre-hearing Conference
+2.7.5 Pre-hearing Conference

-Within 40 days after the filing of the grievance statement, a pre-hearing conference shall be held before the chair of the Academic Freedom and Tenure Committee, who shall preside, and the chair of the grievance hearing panel.
-At this pre-hearing conference the parties shall make available to each other lists of their witnesses and the documentary evidence to be introduced at the hearing.
-The pre-hearing conference shall delineate the issues to be examined at the hearing, stipulate the facts to be agreed upon, and achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.
+Within forty (40) days after the filing of the grievance statement, a pre-hearing conference will be held before the chair of the AFT Committee, who will preside, and the chair of the hearing panel.
+At this pre-hearing conference the parties will make available to each other the names of their witnesses and a list of the documentary evidence to be introduced at the hearing.
+The pre-hearing conference will delineate the issues to be examined at the hearing, stipulate the facts to be agreed upon, and achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.

-Before the formal hearing begins, upon request, either party shall allow the other to examine all documentary evidence and any written or recorded statements that were made by witnesses listed by either party.
+Before the formal hearing begins, upon request, either party will allow the other to examine all documentary evidence and any written or recorded statements that were made by witnesses listed by either party.

-Grievance Hearing
+2.7.6 Grievance Hearing

+The following describes the procedures for the grievance hearing.

-Date.
+2.7.6.1 Date.

-The grievance hearing will be held within 20 days of the pre-hearing conference.
-The grievance hearing panel will schedule the hearing.
-The grievance hearing may be continued upon good cause shown by any of the parties and mutual agreement thereto.
+The grievance hearing will be held within twenty (20) days of the pre-hearing conference.
+The hearing panel chair will schedule the hearing.
+The grievance hearing may be continued upon good cause shown by any of the parties and mutual agreement thereto as outlined in section 410.2.7.1.2 Extensions for Good Cause.
 The grievance hearing panel will grant adjournment to enable either party to investigate evidence to which a valid claim of surprise is made.

-Records; witnesses; counsel.
+2.7.6.2 Records

-Upon request by either of the parties to the grievance, the hearing panel shall request the production of university records and the presence of witnesses to appear and to testify.
-Compliance with such requests is an obligation of employment of any university official or employee except that the privilege against self-incrimination and access to university records as provided in Policy 405.6.4 shall be honored by the hearing panel.
+Upon request by either of the parties to the grievance, the hearing panel will request the production of university records.
+Compliance with such requests is an obligation of employment of any university official and access to university records as provided in Policy 405.6.4 ADVISORY COMMITTEES – University Records: Access will be honored by the hearing panel.

+2.7.6.3 Witnesses and Counsel

-Each party to the grievance has the right to have present any one person as an advisor of his/her choice at all stages of the hearing.
-Each party shall also have the right to confront and cross-examine witnesses, to present evidence and call witnesses in his/her own behalf, to testify, and to be present with his/her advisor at all meetings and proceedings of the hearing panel except sessions which are closed for deliberation and vote.
-The advisors and counsels are permitted to advise and counsel their respective parties but are not permitted to argue the case or interrogate witnesses.
+Each party to the grievance has the right to have present any one (1) person of their choosing to serve as a supportive resource and/or advisor at all stages of the hearing.
+Each party will also have the right to question witnesses, to present evidence and call witnesses in their own behalf, to testify, and to be present with their advisor at all meetings and proceedings of the hearing panel.
+The faculty member’s advisor and the university’s advisor are permitted to advise and counsel their respective parties but are not permitted to argue the case or question witnesses.
 Members of the hearing panel may question witnesses and parties to the hearing.

+2.7.6.4 Confidentiality of information shared during hearing.

+Access to any records requested pursuant to 2.7.6.2 will be temporary and will be permitted only during the grievance process.
+At the end of the process, such records will be returned to their proper custodians.
+Such files may be protected under the Family Education Rights and Privacy Act (FERPA) or Utah’s Government Records Access and Management Act (GRAMA).

-Opening the hearing to the public.
+2.7.6.5 Opening the hearing to the public.